-It is widely understood that many architects set their fee for a project as a percentage of the total construction cost.
-In my opinion this is a very crude approach to the setting of architectural fees, akin to using square-metre rates to price building projects.
+Many architects set their fee for a project as a percentage of the total construction cost.
+But this is a crude approach, akin to using square-metre rates to price building projects.
 Why should a construction budget determine the cost of an architectural service when there is no direct correlation between the two?
-What if a client determines they wish to invest heavily in the design aspects of a project to find ways to save money during the construction?
-In this case the architect would be disadvantaged by a percentage fee even though they are saving the client money.
-On the other hand, percentage fees can create the perception that architects are looking to increase the cost of their client’s projects in order to increase their fee.
+What if a client decides they want to invest heavily in the design aspects of a project to find ways to save money during the construction?
+In this case the architect would be disadvantaged by a percentage fee, even though they are saving the client money.
+On the other hand, percentage fees can create the perception that architects are looking to increase the cost of their client’s project in order to increase their own fee.

-Let’s go back to our three bike-shed clients and consider how the fees should be set in each case.
+Let’s go back to our three studio clients and consider how the fees should be set in each case.
 As pointed out, each project will require a different level and type of architectural expertise.
 In addition, the requirements of the local authorities – and the associated workload – will vary with the different locations.
 The project in the outer-suburban location probably only needs a partial service from an architect, whereas the environmentally friendly inner-suburban project will need specialist input from an environmental consultant.
 The country client will need an imaginative, creative architect who has worked on fire prevention previously.
 Clearly the ‘percentage of construction costs’ approach is inappropriate in all these scenarios.

 So what is the answer?